-The California Department of Tax and Fee Administration doesn’t make it easy for online sellers to file sales tax.
-That’s one big reason why we created TaxJar.
-TaxJar’s state reports simplify the process.
-We wrote this post as a step-by-step guide for using TaxJar’s California local report to fill in the info you need to file your California sales tax return.
-Save hours on this tricky process!
+The California Department of Tax and Fee Administration doesn’t make it easy to file sales tax returns, which is why we created TaxJar.
+TaxJar’s state reports simplify the process of filing a return and can save you hours spent on managing sales tax.
+We wrote this post as a step-by-step guide for using TaxJar’s report to fill in the info you need to file your California sales tax return.

 What You’ll Need

-6) Enter your Gross Sales – Use the “Gross Sales” amount from your California state TaxJar report, ($34,605.00 in the example below.)
+Enter your Gross Sales – Use the “Gross Sales” amount from your California state TaxJar report.

 Choose the “Deductions” button:

-The enter the amount of “deductions” from your California state page:
+Then enter the amount of “deductions” from your California TaxJar Report state page:

 Fill out Schedule B (Remember, not all sellers will file Schedule B).
 The highlighted column “Amount of 1% combined state and local tax” (above) is what needs to be input in Schedule B. California requires that you round up or down to the nearest dollar amount.
 Your TaxJar California state report provides these numbers to you already rounded so all you have to do is enter the number shown in your California sales tax filing.

 When you’re finished, all of the taxes input should amount to 1% of your “sales subject to state and local tax”.

 What if your numbers don’t quite match?
 This can happen due to rounding.
 Read more about how rounding can cause your sales tax filings to be a few cents or dollars off here.